The Editor Dilemma

 Choose Both If:

-- You want local power editing + cloud collaboration
+- You want local power editing for intensive solo work plus cloud collaboration

 - You want redundancy in your tooling